Black Death (film): Plot

 The members of the group are bound and placed in a water-filled pit where Hob and Langiva offer freedom to those who will renounce God.
 When the group refuses, Dalywag is crucified and disemboweled.
 The sight causes Swire to renounce his faith, only for the villagers to hang him in the woods.
-Afterwards, Osmund is brought to Averill and believing her to be in a state of suffering, stabs her to save her soul.
-Ulric is then taken from the pit to be dismembered by horses, but before the villagers execute him, he reveals that he is infected by the plague and has brought it to the village.
-With the villagers distracted by this revelation, Wolfstan and Mold are able to free themselves with a knife Osmund sneaked into the pit and fight back.
-Hob kills Mold, but is incapacitated by Wolfstan and placed in the device for transporting the necromancer.
+Afterwards, Osmund is brought to Averill and, believing her to be in a state of suffering, stabs her to save her soul.
+Ulric is then taken from the pit to be dismembered by horses, but before the villagers execute him, he reveals that the plague infects him and has brought it to the village.
+With the villagers distracted by this revelation, Wolfstan and Mold free themselves with a knife Osmund snuck into the pit and fight back.
+Hob kills Mold but is incapacitated by Wolfstan and placed in the device for transporting the necromancer.

 Osmund pursues Langiva to the swamp, where she tells him that she is not a witch and Averill did not die in the forest.
-Instead, Averill had been drugged and her apparent resurrection was an act; her actual death was caused by Osmund stabbing her.
+Instead, Averill had been drugged, and her apparent resurrection was an act; her actual death was caused by Osmund stabbing her.
 Broken by this information, Osmund is unable to prevent Langiva from escaping.
 Wolfstan, deeming the mission to be completed, returns Osmund to the monastery, with Hob to be delivered to the bishop.
-In the following years, the village becomes afflicted by the plague (its relative isolation being the true source of protection) while Wolfstan loses contact with Osmund, but hears rumours of him becoming cold and cruel as he dedicates himself to finding and punishing Langiva- however, he executes many innocent women due to his mind causing him to see Langiva when he looks at them.
+In the following years, the village becomes afflicted by the plague (its relative isolation being the true source of protection).
+At the same time, Wolfstan loses contact with Osmund, but hears rumours of him becoming cold and cruel as he dedicates himself to finding and punishing Langiva- however, he executes many innocent women due to his mind causing him to see Langiva when he looks at them.